-Tango is not only a fascinating dance, but also a fascinating culture, idea, lifestyle, and philosophy.
-In many ways, tango is a metaphor of life.
-The pursuit of tango is the pursuit of connection, love, beauty, harmony and humanity, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
-The world divides us as individuals, but tango unites us as a species.
+Tango is not only a fascinating dance but also a fascinating philosophy, culture and lifestyle.
+The search of tango is the search of humanity, connection, love, unity, harmony and beauty, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
+The world divides us as individuals, but tango unites us as a team, community and people.
 In tango we are not individualists, feminists, nationalists, liberals, conservatives, Democrats, Republicans, etc., but interconnected and interdependent members of the human family.
-We are humanists.
-Tango calls us to tear down the walls, to build bridges, and to regain humanity through connection, cooperation and compromise.
-If you share this conviction, please join the conversation and let your voice be heard, which is urgently needed and long overdue.
+Tango calls us to tear down the walls, to build bridges, and to regain humanity through connection, cooperation, accommodation, reconciliation and compromise.
+It is a dance that teaches the world to love.

 August 14, 2011

 When a man finds a woman attractive, the first thing he does is looking at her intently.
 His eyes are captured and he cannot take them away from her.
 The woman may respond by ignoring the man if she doesn’t want to encourage him, or looking into his eyes if she, too, is interested.
 The encouraged man then may wink or nod at her with intent to approach her, or he may move his eyes away from her if he decides not to pursue.
 This game between men and women is played every day, everywhere.